Datasciensyash/ReviewClassifier/README.md

   - max_iter: 106
   - solver: sag
 Strategy:
-  - vectorizer_fit_unsup: False #Do we need to fitting vectorizer with unsupervised data
+  - vectorizer_fit_unsup: False #Do we need to fit vectorizer with unsupervised data
-  - pseudolabel_unsup: True #Do we need to preform pseudolabeling.
+  - pseudolabel_unsup: True #Do we need to perform pseudo-labeling.
 ```

 ![Hyperparameters optimization](https://github.com/Datasciensyash/ReviewClassifier/raw/master/images/wandb.png)

+This big chart represents all used hyperparameter sets with their validation scores (on the left).

 ---

 ## Rating model

-In this project the main goal was not to classify `positive` and `negative` classes but to **map** classification **predictions to film rating**.
-A naive way to do that is multiply the probability of `positive` class by `9` and add `1`.
-But it doesn't work correctly because of the distribution of predictions.
-Let's get closer look on it.
+The main goal of the project wasn't `positive`/`negative` classification, I wanted to **map** classification **predictions to movie rating**.
+A naive way to do that is to multiply the probability of `positive` class by `9` and add `1`.
+But it doesn't work correctly because of the distribution of predictions (see below).

-Histogram below represents distribution of film ratings at imdb (according to [this dataset](https://raw.githubusercontent.com/miptgirl/kinopoisk_data/master/kp_all_movies.csv)).
-Our dataset consists of `positive` and `negative` class, or only reviews with rating `> 7` and `< 4` accordingly. `Neutral` class is not represented in dataset.
+Histogram below represents the distribution of film ratings at imdb (ratings are from [this dataset](https://raw.githubusercontent.com/miptgirl/kinopoisk_data/master/kp_all_movies.csv)).
+My dataset consists of `positive` and `negative` reviews, or only reviews with rating `> 7` and `< 4` accordingly. `Neutral` class is not present in my dataset.

 ![D-1](https://github.com/Datasciensyash/ReviewClassifier/raw/master/images/distribution-1.png)

-When we mapping our `positive`-class probability to the rating we want to create look-alike distribution in production.
-And re-scaling our probability to 1-10 range is not the way to get it.
-Below is histogram with distribution of model predictions.
-Colors matching the distribution of film ratings to the distribution of predictions.
+When we map our `positive`-class probability to the rating we want to get similar distribution in production.
+But re-scaling probability to `1-10` range produces something undeniably different.
+As we can see at histogram below, our model assigns either probability values too close to `1` or too close to `0`.
+The colors here are for comparison only.
+For example, the share of the negative class in the dataset described above is approximately `10%`.
+Red color shows `10%` of the distribution of predictions.
+And so on.

+Histogram of model predictions distribution:

 ![D-2](https://github.com/Datasciensyash/ReviewClassifier/raw/master/images/distribution-2.png)

-After rescaling this distribution in parts we get distribution showed below.
+Histogram of model predictions distribution after rescaling:

 ![D-3](https://github.com/Datasciensyash/ReviewClassifier/raw/master/images/distribution-3.png)

-Last we need is to create map from this distribution to initial film rating distribution from imdb, e.g. by modified  `Inverse Transform Sampling` method (Implementation is stored here: `./modules/dist_map.py`), using small amout of bins for smoother look. `x` here represents predictions axis (multiplied by 10), and `y` - rating axis.
-As we can see, that is exactly what we looking for: very low probability to get too high and too low ratings (like in real distribution!)
+So we need to create a mapping from this distribution to initial movie rating distribution from imdb, e.g. by modified  `Inverse Transform Sampling` method (Implementation is in `./modules/dist_map.py`), using a small number of bins for a smoother plot. `x` here represents rescaled predictions axis, and `y` - rating axis.
+As we can see, that is exactly what we were looking for: this function reduces the likelihood of assigning an extremely low or extremely high rating to the film.

 ![Map](https://github.com/Datasciensyash/ReviewClassifier/raw/master/images/map.png)